 Due to the fact that a condo association's master policy covers parts of the home's structure, condo owners can often find insurance at lower rates than homeowners of single family dwellings of similar value.
 Of course, this all depends on the type of master policy the association has purchased.
 It's always a good idea to review the association's policy to determine if you'll actually catch a break on insurance.

 Always speak to an independent agent when purchasing any type of condo or homeowners insurance.
-Agents on the Trusted Choice network are not beholdened to any one insurance company, enabling them to find a number of quotes from a variety of providers, ensuring you will find the best coverage at the most affordable rates.
-Independent insurance agents on the Trusted Choice network are available in your area, and are always available to answer your questions.
+Agents in our network are not beholden to any one insurance company, enabling them to find a number of quotes from a variety of providers, ensuring you will find the best coverage at the most affordable rates.
+Independent insurance agents in our network are available in your area, and are always available to answer your questions.

 3. Condos Can Be More Affordable